astudentsguidetocs/astudentsguidetocs.github.io/astudentsguide/chapters/perspectives/women.md

 [^ref1]: I have genuinely heard of women who have been asked out *at least* four times a term.
 Do you understand how exhausting that must be?

+[^ref2]: Not to say you can't form genuine connections, but there's a line between normal and creepy/unwanted approaches.